Does 5G use more data and how much data do I need?

 The ever-growing availability of 5G is bringing about increased performance, and with it new data-hungry applications.
 Inevitably, this is leading to a massive increase in mobile data usage.

-Whether you’re streaming higher quality video, controlling an increased number of connected devices, or taking advantage of the new data-hungry applications that are right around the corner, the simple fact is most of us are going to be needing far more generous data allowances when we sign up for our next mobile contract.
+Whether you’re streaming higher quality video, controlling an increased number of connected devices, or taking advantage of the new data-hungry applications that are right around the corner, the simple fact is that most of us are going to be needing far more generous data allowances when we sign up for our next mobile contract.

 Thankfully, signing up to a 5G contract is no longer an expensive option aimed exclusively at early adopters.
 Getting connected to the speediest of networks is now all part of the package, and crucially, operators are increasing their data allowances accordingly.